hotshot07/algovis/README.md

 $cd test_algovis

-# making a virtual env (you can replace envname with whatever name you like)
+# making a virtual environment (you can replace envname with whatever name you like)

 $python3 -m venv envname